+'''

 clphdinit --create force <hybrid disk resource name>

+'''

-- 9. Start the cluster. - 10.
-If mirror disk resources or hybrid disk resources are set, start Mirror Disk Helper and execute a full copy assuming that the server with the latest data is the copy source. - 11.
+- 9. Start the Cluster on Cluster WebUI. - 10.
+If mirror disk resources or hybrid disk resources are set, execute a full copy assuming that the server with the latest data is the copy source from the Mirror disks. - 11.
 Start the groups and confirm that each resource starts normally. - 12.
-If Startup Attribute or Execute the initial mirror construction was changed in the step 6 or 7, change back the setting and select Apply the Configuration File from the File menu to apply the cluster configuration data to the cluster. - 13.
+If Startup Attribute or Execute the initial mirror construction was changed in the step 6 or 7, change back the setting with Cluster WebUI and click Apply the Configuration File to apply the cluster configuration data to the cluster. - 13.
 This completes the procedure for upgrading the EXPRESSCLUSTER Server.
-Check that the servers are operating normally as the cluster by the clpstat command or Cluster WebUI / WebManager.
+Check that the servers are operating normally as the cluster by the clpstat command or Cluster WebUI